Kixunil/btc-rpc-proxy/README.md

 For security and performance reasons this application is written in Rust.
 Thus, you need a recent Rust compiler to compile it.

 You need to configure the proxy using config files.
-The application looks for files `/etc/bitcoin/rpc_proxy.toml` and `./btc_rpc_proxy.toml` and loads configuration from them, if present. **Make sure to set their permissions to `600` before you write the passwords to them!**
+You can specify their paths using `--conf /path/to/file.toml` or `--conf-dir /path/to/config/dir`. **Make sure to set their permissions to `600` before you write the passwords to them!** If `--conf-dir` is used, all files in that directory will be loaded and merged.
+You can use `--conf` multiple times.
+This is useful to organize your configuration (e.g. put sensitive information into a separate file).

 An example configuration file is provided in this repository, hopefuly it's understandable.
-After configuring, you only need to run the compiled binary (e.g. using `cargo run --release`)
+After configuring, you only need to run the compiled binary (e.g. using `cargo run --release -- --conf btc_rpc_proxy.toml`)

-A man page is also generated during build and `--help` option is provided.
+A man page can be generated using [`cfg_me`](https://crates.io/crates/cfg_me) and `--help` option is provided.

 ### Systemd integration